WCIU-TV: Return to full-time independence

 By the late 1990s, WCIU began adding more recent sitcoms; the station began to add more syndicated first-run talk and reality shows onto its daytime lineup in 2000.
-In September 2001, WCIU dropped the morning children's block, reducing children's programming to the afternoon hours.
+In September 2001, WCIU dropped the morning children's block, reducing children's programming to the afternoon.
 In September 2004, the station dropped the Kids' WB weekday and Saturday blocks, which moved to WGN-TV, resulting in that station clearing the entire WB network schedule for the first time.
-Classic sitcoms gradually disappeared from WCIU's schedule between 2001 and 2004 (some of these programs would find their way onto WFBT when it began running a classic television programming block called "Me-TV", which would become that station's full-time format under the callsign WWME-CA on January 1, 2005).
+Classic sitcoms gradually disappeared from WCIU's schedule between 2001 and 2004 (some of these programs would find their way onto WFBT when it began running a classic television programming block called "MeTV", which would become that station's full-time format under the callsign WWME-CA on January 1, 2005).
 Early in 2005, the business news format was scaled back to include only the existing syndicated program First Business, which Weigel had assumed production responsibilities for in 2003 after WebFN went bankrupt.
 That program continued until the end of 2014 under Weigel ownership, and the Chicago Board Options Exchange took over responsibilities for the program as Business First AM; it continues to air in Chicago on CN100 and the Total Living Network.

-Switch to The CW
+Switch to The CW (2019–2024)

 On April 18, 2019, Weigel Broadcasting signed an agreement with CBS Corporation through which WCIU-TV would take over as The CW's Chicago-area affiliate on September 1, replacing WPWR-TV, which had been carrying the network's programming since September 1, 2016.
 To accommodate the CW prime time lineup, WCIU moved its evening lineup of syndicated programs to WMEU-CD/WCIU-DT2.
 WMEU-CD/WCIU-DT2, which has been known as "The U Too", took the branding of "The U" on September 1.
-The new "The U" will also become the new home of the major high school sports championships of the Illinois High School Association.
-Channel 26 is the third station in Chicago to affiliate with The CW, after WGN-TV (2006–2016) and WPWR-TV (2016–2019).
-Weigel already had experience running a CW affiliate, as it owns WCWW-LD in the adjacent South Bend, Indiana market.
+The new "The U" would also become the new home of the major high school sports championships of the Illinois High School Association.
+Channel 26 was the third station in Chicago to affiliate with The CW, after WGN-TV (2006–2016) and WPWR-TV (2016–2019).
+Weigel already had experience running a CW affiliate, as it owns WCWW-LD in the adjacent South Bend market.

 Like WPWR (which is under a channel sharing agreement with sister station WFLD), WCIU carries its main channel at 720p, below The CW's default 1080i resolution, due to running several standard definition subchannels, along with The U in 720p.